• Skip to primary navigation

 Sliced pressure cooker corned beef on plate with cabbage, potatoes and carrots

-Instant Pot corned beef image for Pinterest
+pressure cooker corned beef and cabbage image for Pinterest

-Instant Pot corned beef image for Pinterest
+pressure cooker corned beef and cabbage image for Pinterest

 Is corned beef Irish or not?